Let’s just get this part out of the way first, shall we? No, you shouldn’t be studying on a beach with a mojito. Sorry.

 But we understand the temptation.
 The flexibility of being able to study anywhere, at any time is one of the biggest benefits of online learning.
 But to succeed as a student, we need to recognize that online learning comes with some challenges as well.

 To help our students prepare for these challenges, we’ve put together some information and tips about studying and learning online.
 Maybe you haven’t really studied for anything since high school or college.
-Or perhaps this will be your first experience learning outside a traditional classroom.
-You might spend all day on the computer but between the emails, social media, and home life, you have no idea how you’re going to remember any of this!
+Or perhaps this will be your first experience learning outside of a traditional classroom.
+You might spend all day on the computer, but between the emails, social media, and home life, you have no idea how you will remember any of this!

-We are going to tackle these concerns in this two-part blog series:
+We’re tackling these online learning challenges in this two-part blog series:

 Part 1: In this article, we’ll cover the science-y brain stuff, like how the human brain deals with digital information and the best ways to remember the material you’re studying.
 These are some tried and true methods that will help you make the most of your online education.